3 Easy Tips for Avoiding Measurement Drift in Analytical Balances

 The best way to ensure temperature stability is to maintain a variation of not more than two degrees around the clock.
 Also, the weighing instrument should always remain on so that the temperature remains consistent.

 Evaluating the Performance of Analytical Balances

-Problems can occur due to defective components or because of how users operate them.
-You should test them for repeatability to ensure that they are delivering accurate results consistently for a given object.
+Problems can occur due to defective components or how users operate them.
+You should therefore test them for repeatability to ensure that they are delivering accurate results consistently for a given object.

 - Use a solid, non-magnetic, and non-porous container or a test weight and weigh it repeatedly after returning to zero at the end of every weighing cycle.

 - Try weighing two objects separately that are exactly half the total weighing capacity.
 Then the difference between the two readings should be less than the actual tolerance for accuracy.